AlvieTheGreat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 7:adds execution permission to the owner,the group owner and the other users to the file hello script 8:sets all permissions to other users and no permission at all to the owner or group script 9:sets mode of the file hello to - rwxr-x-wx
+script 7:adds execution permission to the owner,the group owner and the other users to the file hello script 8:sets all permissions to other users and no permission at all to the owner or group script 9:sets mode of the file hello to - rwxr-x-wx script 10:sets the mode of the file hello the same as olleh's mode